HappyRay/testscribe/docs/index.markdown

 regression tests.

 The machine-readable files are referred to as [scribe files](#scribe-files) in the documentation.

+# Who can benefit from this tool?
+All the Python developers can benefit from this tool in ways as they see fit.

+Here are some example profiles:

+## Developers who write unit tests but don't like the overhead
+The author of the tool is one of them.

+The tool frees you from the boring and repetitive parts of testing and allows you to focus on the intellectually stimulating parts such as designing the test scenarios and verifying the output.

+You may discover/rediscover the fun of unit testing with the help of this tool.

+## Developers who don't write unit tests
+You may find the tool helpful on occasions when you need to quickly verify the behavior of your own code or some library or code someone else write.

+For example, you may use this tool to test a code path, such as an error handling code, that is not easily invoked in an integration test.

+Note that you don't have to use the generated test code if you don't need or want to.

+## Casual Python users who don't know unit tests well
+It will be another tool in your toolbox.
+It is not difficult to learn.
+It can introduce you to the power of unit testing without a big commitment or a steep learning curve.
+You don't have to learn up front how to describe a mock object's behavior in code for example.
+You can use the generated tests as examples.

+For example, a data scientist or analyst or IT admins may use this tool to test some scripts to avoid wasting time discovering simple errors after the script is deployed, maybe to a large computing cluster.

 # Minimum requirement
 * Python version >= 3.8.